arivera007/COURSERA---Getting-and-Cleaning-Data/README.md

 ### 3. Uses descriptive activity names to name the activities in the data set

-Read the activity labels and change the activities in column 'y' accordingly
+Read the activity labels file and change the activities in column 'y' of the data set accordingly

 ```
 activityLabels <- read.table("./activity_labels.txt")